Hydroxamic acid: Synthesis and reactions

+Hydroxamic acids can also be synthesized from aldehydes and N-sulfonylhydroxylamine via the Angeli-Rimini reaction, Alternatively, ferric ions convert aldehydic nitrones (or their hydroxylamine precursors) to hydroxamic acids.
+Care must be taken not to over-oxidize: the resulting hydroxyimide intermediate (RC(=O)N(OH)C(=O)R′) proceeds immediately to nitrous oxide and the deaminated diacid.

-Hydroxamic acids can also be synthesized from aldehydes and N-sulfonylhydroxylamine via the Angeli-Rimini reaction.
-Alternatively, molybdenum oxide diperoxide oxidizes trimethylsilated amides to hydroxamic acids, although yields are only about 50%.
+Much like the conversion of ketones to acyloins, molybdenum oxide diperoxide oxidizes trimethylsilated amides to hydroxamic acids, although yields are only about 50%.

 In a variation on the Nef reaction, primary nitro compounds kept in an acidic solution (to minimize the nitronate tautomer) hydrolyze to a hydroxamic acid.
+In base, the reaction requires photoexcitation to the triplet state, and for secondary nitro compounds, the photoreaction proceeds with a Beckmann-like ring expansion.

 A well-known reaction of hydroxamic acid esters is the Lossen rearrangement.